kragorg/dng/chapters/2025-03-16 — Dungeons and Gardens.md

 Working together with Elara, Doctor Pepe carefully picks the lock.
 The chest opens with a soft click, revealing its treasures: a gilded scroll case, a jade statuette of a storm giant, a quiver with six clearly magical arrows, a silver ring set with a jasper stone, 800–900 coins, and an old notebook.

-“These,” Doctor Pepe says, “match the items on Urgon’s receipt.
-Except the two blue vials are missing.”
+“These,” Doctor Pepe says, “match the items on Urgon’s receipt… except the two blue vials are missing.”

 Doctor Pepe beckons the others closer.
 With meticulous care, he removes the chest’s contents, ensuring no blue powder is disturbed.
 He begins to count the coins, his fingers moving methodically.
 “Let’s see,” he mutters.
 “415 copper pieces, 234 silver pieces, 43 electrum pieces, and 112 gold pieces.”